kyma-project/kyma/docs/helm-broker/docs/03-04-bundles-docs.md

 type: Details
 ---

-Using the Helm Broker, you can provision a bundle which defines Service Broker and provides its own Service Classes.
+Using the Helm Broker, you can provision a bundle which defines a Service Broker and provides its own Service Classes.
 If you want to provide documentation for those Service Classes, create the `docs.yaml` file inside the bundle's chart to comply with the naming convention.
 The structure of this file looks as follows:

 ```